nonnontrivial/ctts/README.md

 ## todos

-- [x] improved scripts to interact with brightness model
+- [x] improved scripts for interacting with brightness model
 - [ ] keep open meteo weather data updated while app is running
 - [ ] broker for generation of alerts from brightness survey